JetBrains/guide/site/go/tips/json-to-go-struct-type/index.md

 **How to use:**
 Copy your JSON data in the clipboard then paste it in an empty place in your code.

-When the IDE asks you about converting the JSON to a Go type, pressn*Yes* and finish the action by giving the new type a name.
+When the IDE asks you about converting the JSON to a Go type, press **Yes** and finish the action by giving the new type a name.